 A common mistake I've noticed performed in the snatch is the need to "lock out" the bar at the top of the lift.
 This can be a product of two things: the weight being too heavy, or not enough "dive" underneath the bar.

 Again, in a full snatch (the kind you'll see performed in the Olympics), the lifter will drop right under the bar into full overhead squat position.
 Since we're just doing a power snatch, this degree of depth isn't necessary, but there still needs to be a transition of slightly "pulling" your body under the bar as the weight moves to the top.
-Notice the shallow overhead squat that's assumed to achieve this in the video below.

 Let me humbly state that there are thousands of articles, videos, and YouTube clips dedicated to aspiring weightlifters who wants to improve their performance of the Olympic lifts.
 If you're already a semi-proficient Olympic lifter, well, you basically just wasted 10 minutes of your life by reading this.

 Yet as informative as these highly detailed articles are, they often neglect the lifter who's just after some athletic muscle.
 Some guys (and girls) want to incorporate technically sound Olympic lift variations into their programming for strength, power, and fat loss.
 It might not be the Olympics but it's a worthy cause nonetheless!